-3.A.5 Pre-Operational Checks
+2.H.5 Pre-Operational Checks

-McCoy recommends that the following pre-operating tests be performed prior to releasing the tong assembly to a operational
+McCoy recommends that the following pre-operating tests be performed prior to releasing the tong assembly to a operational environment:

 - 1. Connect the tong to a hydraulic power source in a controlled environment.
 Ensure the power unit's operating parameters are within the specifications as identified on Pg.
-1.6., and the hydraulic connections from the power source are properly and securely made up (see Section 2.E.3).
-Do not neglect to connect the motor drain line. - Energize hydraulic power to the tool.
-Inspect all hydraulic connections.
-Be aware that a restriction in the pressure supply hose will result in high pressure within the power unit hydraulic system, which may activate a hydraulic governor in a stand-alone power unit and increase the engine speed to as high as maximum RPM.
-A restriction in the return line will result in high pressure within both the power unit and the tong hydraulic system, and may cause failure of the motor seal.
+1.6.
+Ensure the hydraulic connections from the power unit are properly and securely made up (see Section 2.E.3).
+Do not neglect to connect the motor drain line. - 2.
+Start the power unit as specified by the power unit operator's manual.
+Open the Bypass Valve on the hydraulic system, and inspect all pressure and return line hose connections to ensure correct and secure installation.
+A restriction in the pressure supply hose will result in high pressure within the power unit hydraulic system, which will activate the hydraulic governor and increase the engine speed to as high as maximum RPM.
+A restriction in the return line will result in high pressure within the power unit and the tong hydraulic system, causing engine speeds as high as maximum RPM, and possible failure of the motor seal.